vidaldid-rte/dynawo-large-scale-validation/doc/Configuring events in Dynawo and Astre HOWTO.md

 Detailed steps for tripping generators:
 =======================================

-Some quick stats on generators:
+Some quick stats on generators (from Dynawo files):

 | GEN TYPE   |  Lille |   Lyon | Marseille |
 | --------   | -----: | -----: | --------: |